 </style>

-or (using dev server or injectAsStyleTag: false
+Or (using the dev server or injectAsStyleTag: false

 <link rel="preload" as="style" href="/assets/webfonts.b904bd45.css">